 A Phase 1, single agent, ascending dose clinical trial sponsored by NCI enrolled 21 patients with metastatic and treatment-resistant prostate cancer and results were published in the British Journal of Urology in 2014.
 The primary endpoint of the trial was to determine the recommended dose of TRC105 to be used in Phase 2 clinical trials and to assess overall safety and tolerability.
 Secondary endpoints included analysis of TRC105 distribution in the blood, assessment of whether antibodies were made in response to treatment with TRC105 and assessment of preliminary evidence of improved anti-tumor activity.
 Given the limited number of patients in this clinical trial, no statistical analyses were performed.
 TRC105 was tolerated at 20 mg/kg every other week with a safety profile distinct from that of VEGF inhibitors.
-A significant induction of plasma VEGF was associated with CD105 reduction, suggesting anti-agiogenic activity of TRC105.
-An exploratory analysis suggested that rising VEGF level was a possible compensatory mechanism for TRC105.
-An issue of potential activity of TRC105 in the patients with metastatic castrate resistant prostate cancer.
-The data from this exploratory analysis suggested that rising VEGF level was a possible compensatory mechanism for TRC105.
-An exploratory analysis suggested that rising VEGF level was a possible compensatory mechanism for TRC105.
-An anti-angiogenic activity.
+A significant induction of plasma VEGF was associated with CD105 reduction, suggesting anti-angiogenic activity of TRC105.
+An exploratory analysis showed a tentative correlation between the reduction of CD105 and a decrease in PSA velocity, suggestive of potential activity of TRC105 in the patients with metastatic castrate resistant prostate cancer.
+The data from this exploratory analysis suggested that rising VEGF level was a possible compensatory mechanism for TRC105-induced anti-angiogenic activity.
 A Phase 2 clinical trial of TRC105 sponsored by NCI enrolled 13 patients with advanced or metastatic bladder cancer that had progressed on prior treatment with chemotherapy.
-NCI has not yet reported clinical data for this al.
+Results published in Clinical Genitourinary Cancer indicated TRC105 was well tolerated and did not improve 6-month PFS in heavily pretreated patients with advanced urothelial cell cancer.
+TRC105 pharmacodynamic effects, including a decreased level of Treg cells among CD4+ T cells, were noted.